Notproffesionalcoder/Hello-world-in-different-languages/README.md

 # Hello-world-in-different-languages
-Printing hello world in different language
+Printing hello world in different languages
+Such as Javascript,PHP,Lua,Python etc.